iodigital-com/io-technology/data/blog/how-to-make-your-github-profile-stand-out.md

 ### Eliminate time lost starting up

-A lot of the projects I do are quickly set up using, for instance, this [template repository](https://github.com/DaveBitter/next-boilerplate).
+I tend to do a lot of side projects because I like to try out and explore instead of just reading about something.
+This leads to quite a few public and private repositories on my GitHub (at the time of writing ~110).
+Most of these never see the light of day, but still require a project set up to get started.
+I like to have a few things like frameworks, linting, testing etc. setup.
+To be able to do that I make use of my [template repository](https://github.com/DaveBitter/next-boilerplate).

 Template repositories are great to eliminate losing time when starting up.
-Learn more on template repositories in [my article](https://www.davebitter.com/quick-bits/github-template-repositories) or [YouTube video](https://www.youtube.com/watch?v=zCKwIApdNXw).
+They let you create a full project in a separate repository that serves as the template.
+It then makes it easy to start a create a new repository that is basically a clone of the template without things like the Git history.
+Learn more about template repositories in [my article](https://www.davebitter.com/quick-bits/github-template-repositories) or [YouTube video](https://www.youtube.com/watch?v=zCKwIApdNXw).

 ### Write a proper project Readme